| Barriers To Basic Care As the fastest growing population in American

 future.
 Conatser never received a second opinion or any follow-up

 care.
 She continues to live with the fear that she has cancer.
+Not only are the particular health care needs of women ignored or

 dismissed, but health care in general is often inadequate or life-threatening.